alecryan88/nhl-analytics/README.md

 ```

-5. Activate the virtual environment created by the `make init` step.
-This follows the `venv` nameing convenvtion:
+4. Activate the virtual environment created by the `make init` step.
+This follows the `venv` naming convenvtion:
 ```sh
 $ source venv/bin/activate
 ```
-During the make init step, all of the requirements for running the terraform Python helper scripts are installed.
+During the `make init` step, all of the requirements for running the terraform Python helper scripts are installed.

-6. Run the apply command to spin up the application infrastructure:
+5. Run the apply command to spin up the application infrastructure:
 ```sh
 $ make apply
 ```